learn-jekyll-fast/learn-jekyll-fast.github.io/_posts/2020-11-12-second-blog-post.md

 excerpt: This isn't much more interesting.
 ---

-This isn't a crazy _interesting_ blog post.
-But it is a significant one.
+This isn't a crazy _interesting_ blog post either.
+But it is a significant one or second one I mean.

-It's my first Jekyll blog post on GitHub Pages!
+It's my second Jekyll blog post on GitHub Pages!